Come to Thailand and study marine ecology and conservation!

 Weeks 3-4: Coral Reefs

-The final half of the course will travel to Koh Phangan to study reef ecology and related species.
-Students who do not yet have their PADI Open Water certification will complete their training, and then all students will complete the PADI Research Diver course.
-After successful certification, student will be working on a study of the reefs around Koh Phangan, human impact on the reefs, as well as related reef species.
-We will also be talking with key stakeholders and community members, studying eco-tourism, sustainable livelihoods, fishing, and the challenges of managing human impact in a popular tourist destination.
+The final half of the course will travel to the islands of the Gulf of Thailand to study reef ecology and related species.
+Students who do not yet have their PADI Open Water and Advanced Open water certification will complete their training, and then all students will complete additional training and certification as needed.
+After successful certification, students will be working on a study of the reefs around the islands, human impact on the reefs, as well as related reef species.

 Course Title